Paris

 • Musée de Clunyin the 5th, for medieval art and the Lady and the Unicorn tapestries in beautifully warm, softly lit rooms.

-• Musée Jacquemart-AndréIn the 8th, a private mansion converted into a museum, with a tea room that is a destination in its own right.
+• Musée Jacquemart-AndréIn the 8th, a private mansion converted into a museum, with a tearoom that is a destination in its own right.

 • Musée Marmottan Monetin the 16th, home to the largest Monet collection in the world and rarely crowded.

-Where to walk when it is 7°C outside
+Where to walk when it is 7 °C outside

-The covered passages
+The covered arcades

 The Seine in low season